johnnyw66/SAP2/README.md

 24 August 2021
 ---

 This microprocessor written for the LogiSim Evolution CAD can be built with standard TTL/CMOS logic chips.
+Fed up with soldering - I wanted to 'build' the microprocessor before my attempt to describe this in *Verilog HDL* and placing the design on one of my Altera FPGAs.
+It will support 80 instructions which are listed below.

+At some point I will add in I/O instructions and have it drive a VGA/Video Composite output along with a Serial UART.
+I will also split the current 64k RAM into a 32k ROM with 32k RAM using the same 16 bit address bus.
+Coding some simple monitor program to load software over an RS232 serial port.
+Perhaps look at retargeting a C Compiler?

 For what it's worth - I've included the circuit for a programmer unit so the user can enter byte code by hand.
-I prefer to use the LogicSim GUI and my simple assembler utility.
+I prefer to use a combination of the LogicSim GUI and my simple assembler utility.

 Assemble your machine code from a 'asm' text file using the python utility - and load the program into the RAM memory unit (right click and select 'Load Image' - then select an assembled hex file )